Degree Seeking Students

 PERMIT TO STAY REQUEST PROCESS

-You will need to start your Permit to Stay request through our myOrientation portal by following these steps:
+You will need to start your Permit to Stay request through the Student Portal by following these steps:

 - Your original passport;